ITU-GeoAI-Challenge/Landslide_Susceptibility_Mapping/README.md

-# ITU_GeoAI_Landslide_Susceptibility
-GEO-AI Challenge for Landslide Susceptibility
+# GEO-AI Challenge for Landslide Susceptibility Mapping
-Mapping
 This solution makes use of five files:
 * 4 data files (all from the data provided as part of the competition):
   * 'Train.gpkg' which contains geometries classified as either susceptible or not.
   * 'geological_faults.gpkg' and 'land_use_land_cover.gpkg' for extracting
 additional features about any specific land geometry that will aid in the prediction of its susceptibility to landslides.
-○ 'Test.gpkg' contains the data of locations for testing the performance of the model
+  * 'Test.gpkg' contains the data of locations for testing the performance of the model

-○ These aren't added to the email submission due to constraints in size of files that can be sent via email.
-● A Jupyter notebook named 'GeoLandslide.ipynb' containing the code for handling data, training model and predicting the landslide susceptibility of the test locations.
+* A Jupyter notebook named 'GeoLandslide.ipynb' containing the code for handling data, training model and predicting the landslide susceptibility of the test locations.
-The environment
+## The environment
 The Jupyter notebook runs in a python environment.
 For a Google Colab CPU runtime type, it lasts under 40 minutes.
 No paid subscriptions or resources were used
-The Jupyter Notebook
+## The Jupyter Notebook
-● This notebook takes input of all 4 data files mentioned previously and outputs 'Submission.csv'.
+* This notebook takes input of all 4 data files mentioned previously and outputs 'Submission.csv'.
-● To run the notebook the 'data_path'' variable must contain the path to the directory containing all the data files mentioned previously.
+* To run the notebook the 'data_path'' variable must contain the path to the directory containing all the data files mentioned previously.
-● The notebook contains python code and the whole code runs on Google colab lasting for under 40 minutes.
+* The notebook contains python code and the whole code runs on Google colab lasting for under 40 minutes.
-● The General Overview of the Notebook is as follows:
+* The General Overview of the Notebook is as follows:
 a.
 Importing Relevant libraries geopandas (0.13.2), pandas (1.5.3), numpy (1.23.5), scikit-learn (1.2.2),
 imbalanced-learn (0.10.1)